-- (b) organizing and conducting election to the Senate or to fill casual vacancies in a House or a Provincial Assembly; and - (c) appointing Election Tribunals.
+- (b) organizing and conducting election to the Senate or to fill casual vacancies in a House or a Provincial Assembly : and - (c) appointing Election Tribunals.

-Executive 220.
-It shall be the duty of all executive authorities in the authorities to assist Commission, etc. 220.
-It shall be the duty of all executive authorities in the Federation and in the Provinces to assist the Commissioner and the Election Commission in the discharge of his or their functions.
+220. It shall be the duty of all executive authorities in the Federation and in the Provinces to assist the Commissioner and the Election Commission in the discharge of his or their Commission, etc. functions.